Skip the ad, and click to full size. Enjoy!

 It’s been uncomfortable to watch the media coverage from Louisiana about the removal of General Robert E Lee’s statue in New Orleans.
 As a life-long student of the Civil War the idea of removing reminders of our nation’s past somehow feels misguided.
 At the same time, with a strong background in African American history, I fully grasp the righteous indignation of having to see that relic in the middle of my city.
 Robert E. Lee’s prominence as the Confederate commander, and the South’s aim to make war rather than risk Yankee abolitionism places the General right in the crosshairs of modern sensibilities.
 Still, appropriating the past to wage modern political warfare feels equally amiss.

-On the battlefield Lee was tough to whip.
-But he also wasn’t perfect, despite his men seeing him so.
-Eventually, after four years of fighting, running out of men and supplies, facing insurmountable odds against General Grant, the Confederate General surrendered at Appomattox Courthouse, Virginia.
-Meeting Lee for the first time to negotiate surrender terms, Ulysses Grant became a little star-struck in the company of the celebrated General, blurting something about seeing Lee once in the Mexican War, years earlier.
+On the battlefield Lee was tough to whip, but he also wasn’t perfect, despite his army’s adoration.
+Eventually, after four years of bloody fighting, low on fighting men and supplies–facing insurmountable odds against General Grant, the Confederate Commander surrendered at Appomattox Courthouse, Virginia.

-Despite outraged cries to arrest and jail Confederate leaders, no one had the nerve.
-And that’s in the hysterical aftermath of Lincoln’s assassination, and John Wilkes Booth’s death.
-Robert E Lee remained a free man, taking an administrative position at Washington College, now Washington and Lee University, in Lexington, Virginia.
-It was in Lexington that the General died and is buried.
+Despite outraged Northern cries to arrest and jail all Confederate leaders, no one had the nerve to apprehend Lee.
+And that’s saying a lot considering the hysteria following Lincoln’s assassination, and John Wilkes Booth’s Southern roots.
+The former general remained a free man, taking an administrative position at Washington College, now Washington and Lee University, in Lexington, Virginia.
+It was in Lexington that the General died in 1870, and was buried.